 How to stay cyber safe when using Zoom

-- Meeting passwords help prevent unwanted participants from joining your meetings and inappropriately eavesdropping on discussions.
+- Meeting passcodes help prevent unwanted participants from joining your meetings and inappropriately eavesdropping on discussions.

-- Participants will be asked for the password before they can join the meeting.
+- Participants will be asked for the passcode before they can join the meeting.

 You can use the meeting host and co-host features to help keep your meetings safe.
 They allow you to: